Welcome Students!

 Gather each month for dinner, drinks, and conversation.
 Learn about Jewish mysticism and discover how to live with uncertainty and still be present in the moment.

-Meets Monthly Wednesday at 5:30
+Meets Monthly on a Wednesday or Sunday at 6:00p

 To get involved, contact